ElaineYanxi-Chen/linear_model/cross_validation.md

 <img src="cross_validation_files/figure-gfm/unnamed-chunk-3-1.png" width="90%" />

 Let’s try to fit three models.

+Using `mgcv::gam` for non-linear models, drawing smooth lines through data clouds, and can control how smooth we want the fit to be.

 ``` r
 linear_mod = lm(y ~ x, data = train_df)